pkiourti/pkiourti.github.io/_pages/about.md

 robust, interpretable, and safe to deploy.

-My PhD at Boston University focused on backdoor attacks and defenses in deep learning, with applications to vision and reinforcement learning (e.g., TrojDRL, MISA, and dormant neural Trojans).
+My PhD at Boston University focused on backdoor attacks and defenses in deep learning, with applications to vision and reinforcement learning.

 Most recently, I worked as a Senior Software Engineer at Carbon, where I built ML and 3D geometry pipelines for dental applications - automating 3D orientation